trilogy-data/pytrilogyt/README.md

-## Simple Data Pipelines
+## Simple Declarative Data Pipelines

-Combine the simplicity and guarantees of Preql with the power of open source ETL.
+Combine the simplicity of Preql/Trilogy with the modern data stack.

-Compile your models to ETL scripts to run on demand through the modern data stack.
-Rebuild on demand.
+Compile your models to ETL scripts to run on demand.
+Rebuild, run, and test easily.

+Translates 'Persist' statements in Preql/Trilogy to scheduled ETL jobs.

 Currently supported backends:
 - DBT